Thieso/AlarmPi/README.md

 For the sound output the pygame library is used, for more information see https://www.pygame.org/

+For the text to speech output, the pyttsx3 library is used

 ## Wiring

 Wiring is done according to the individual component pinout diagrams.
 Important